-(4) Division 6.4 General Landscaping and Outdoor lighting
+iv.
+General Landscaping and Outdoor Lighting

-Proposed landscaping and lighting, as well as other site amenities, will enhance the streetscape along Fernwood Road and the internal private roads.
+Landscaping and lighting, as well as other site amenities, will enhance the streetscape along Fernwood Road and the internal private roads.
 The facilities will be safe, adequate, and efficient for year-round use and enjoyment by residents and visitors.
-The landscape design both connects the proposed development to the neighborhood while providing clear transitions from public spaces to private areas.
+The landscape design both connects the development to the neighborhood while providing clear transitions from public spaces to private areas.
 The on-site lighting will limit the necessary light levels to streets and sidewalks, providing safe lighting at a pedestrian scale.

-e) Satisfies the applicable requirements of:

-i.
-Chapter 19, Erosion, Sediment Control, and Stormwater Management; and ii.
-Chapter 22A, Forest Conservation.
+- 5. The development satisfies the applicable requirements of Chapters 19 and 22A of the Montgomery County Code. - a.
+Chapter 19, Erosion, Sediment Control, and Stormwater Management b.
+Chapter 22A, Forest Conservation

-The Department of Permitting Services approved the Site Development Stormwater Management Plan for Phase 1A on October 25, 2021.
-The plan proposes to meet required stormwater management goals via micro-bioretention and planter boxes.
+A Stormwater Concept Plan was approved by the Montgomery County Department of Permitting Services on October 25, 2021.
+The plan will meet stormwater management requirements through the use of via micro-bioretention and planter boxes.